unstoppablecarl/downsync/src/markdown/downsync-rules.md

     - **Ping**:               Circular marker or base representing a sensor Signature indicating a hidden Unit.
     - **Place**:              A special type of movement that does not suffer terrain penalties.

+## Game Setup

+- Choose Game Size
+- Choose Mission
-## Force Lists
+- Reveal Force Lists

-When creating a Force List all Units must be from the same Faction.
-The Game Size determines the number of small/medium/large Unit slots your force list will contain.
-For each Unit size slot select a Unit of matching size from your Faction.

-*For example: a Small Game Coalition Force List contains any 2 small Units, any 3 medium Units, and any 1 large Unit.
-The same Unit may be included multiple times.*
+- Determine Starting Player
+    - Both players roll 2d6, and the higher rolling player chooses which player will deploy first
+    - The player that deploys first will take the first turn of the game as the Active Player
+- Deployment
+    - For each Unit in a Force List, deploy a Ping of matching Signature (size) within the mission deployment zone

 ### Game Sizes